ktsirangelos/ktsirangelos.github.io/README.md

 └── f
 ```

-Notice that the initial object needs to be in a particular format: every value (of a key-value pair) should be either an `object` or `null`.
-That's because, in order to make the tree, the function is called recursively: `object` is the recursive case and `null` is the base case.
+The initial object needs to be in a particular format: every value (of a key-value pair) should be either an `object` or `null`.
+That's because, in order to make the tree, the function is called recursively and `nul` is the base case (that stops the recursion).

 [See how it works](https://github.com/ktsirangelos/ktsirangelos.github.io/blob/9bf076b163f5370e6e022814a1df5efb9a3f0327/js/scripts.js#L7)